 If you’re in Hamilton or Burlington, you can get help from the Women’s Health Concerns Clinic at St. Joseph’s Healthcare Hamilton.
 You don’t need a professional’s referral to this program; you can refer yourself by contacting the clinic.

-Free walk-in counseling is also available through the Canadian Mental Health Association – Halton Region Branch.
+Free walk-in counseling is also available through the Canadian Mental Health Association – Halton Region Branch and Halton Region offers free drop-in Adjusting to Parenthood groups in Burlington and Oakville locations.